andrewacashner/hearingfaithms/chapters/chapter-3.md

 court but widely circulated in a Spanish translation), Fray Luis de Granada alludes to the same responsory in a similar way: "Oh venerable misterio, mas para sentir que para decir."
+[@LuisdeGranada:Xmas, para.
+12 XXX]
-^[XXX  full text elsewhere or original text here with page ] This reference comes after he exhorts worshippers to marvel at the lowliness of Christ's birth:
+This reference comes after he exhorts worshippers to marvel at the lowliness of Christ's birth:

-> Come and see the Son of God, not in the bosom of the Father \[John 1\], but in
+> Come and see the Son of God, not in the bosom of the Father \[Jn 1\], but in
 > the arms of the Mother; not above choirs of angels, but among filthy animals;
 > not seated at the right hand of the Majesty on high \[Heb 1\], but
 > reclining in a stable for beasts; not thundering and casting lightning in
 > Heaven, but crying and trembling from cold in a stable.
 > What theme, then, can cause any greater wonder?
 [@LuisdeGranada:Xmas, para.
-5]
+5 XXX]

-Paraphrasing St. Cyprian, he goes on:
+Paraphrasing Saint Cyprian, he goes on:

 > I do not wonder at the figure of the world, nor the firmness of the earth
 > \[...\]; I marvel to see how the word of God could take on flesh. \[...\]